CompassionAI/data-registry/champion_models/part-of-speech-intersyllabic-olive-cormorant.card.md

-# Card: part-of-speech-intrasyllabic-tags
+# Card: part-of-speech-intersyllabic-olive-cormorant

 ## Purpose

 Part-of-speech tagging via a fine-tuned monolingual transformer.
-Uses the concatenated intrasyllabic SOAS tags described in the processed dataset part-of-speech-intrasyllabic-words.
+Uses the concatenated intrasyllabic SOAS tags described in the processed dataset part-of-speech-intersyllabic-olive.

 ## Model description

-Fine-tuned AlBERT-tibert transformer.
+Fine-tuned AlBERT-olive-cormorant transformer.

 ## Training data

-Directly ingests the training data from part-of-speech-intrasyllabic-words.
+Directly ingests the training data from part-of-speech-intersyllabic-olive.
 The only change is a random 90-10 test set split.

 ## Training protocol